Import data

 Step 4: Create your data model

-How to do it: Click Create model manually to start building your graph structure.
+Follow these steps to click Create model manually to start building your graph structure.

 importer_bank